milesmanos/old.miles.kim/src/projects/writing-earthworm.md

 featuredImg: ../images/art/earthworm.jpg
 ---

-I. Summit‍
+## I. Summit‍

-‍
-We stop to watch the view.
+‍We stop to watch the view.

 Small movement